Written by Hamish Hendry.

 Written by Anna Wise and Sharmila Desai, Yoga Sadhana for Mothers is the first book dedicated to the subject of Ashtanga yoga, pregnancy, birth and motherhood.
-The book includes interviews with Sri K. Pattabhi Jois’ daughter, Saraswathi Rangaswamy and his granddaughter, Sharmila Mahesh; illustrated guidelines on modifying the Astanga yoga primary series during pregnancy; inspiring, first-hand stories of conception, pregnancy, birth and motherhood written by women practitioners of Astanga yoga from around the world, as well as practical guidance on postnatal recovery.
+The book includes interviews with Saraswathi Rangaswamy and her daughter, Sharmila Mahesh; illustrated guidelines on modifying the Astanga yoga primary series during pregnancy; inspiring, first-hand stories of conception, pregnancy, birth and motherhood written by women practitioners of Astanga yoga from around the world, as well as practical guidance on postnatal recovery.

 If you’d like to buy a copy, please email Anna.

 Pushpam – a yoga magazine for here and now

 Pushpam is a bi annual (or so) yoga magazine published by Hamish.
 Focusing on yoga beyond asana, regular contributors include Sharath Jois, Hamish Hendry and Genny Wilkinson Priest.
 Interviews with some of the most experienced senior certified Astanga teachers feature in every issue.

 Pushpam is available to buy from the Astanga Yoga London shala or from the KPJAYI in Mysore, India.
 You can also buy online at pushpam.co.uk